indiesquidge/idiomatic-redux/README.md

 # Learn Redux

+> If you're like me, you prefer to understand the tools that you're using

+> There are many worthy problems in software engineering, but there is one
+> particular problem that I want to help solve, and that problem is an emotion
+> that I feel: frustration.
+I feel a lot of frustration developing apps.
+I feel
+> frustrated not because of the complex challenges, but because of the small
+> mistakes that I make that accumulate over time and cause me to waste a lot of
+> time and energy.

+> I want to encourage you to actually spend time working on developer tools,
+> because before you can optimize your app, you need to optimize your workflow.

-### Three Principles of Redux
+## Three Principles of Redux

+**These principles aren't fixed rules or literal statements about the implementation of Redux.
+Rather, they form a statement of intent about how Redux ought to be used.**

 1. The whole state of your application, including the data and the UI state, is contained in a single immutable JavaScript object, known as the State Tree

 2. The State Tree is read only - you cannot modify or write to it.
 The only way to change the State Tree is to dispatch an *action*

-3. State mutations in your application need to be described as pure functions (known as *reducers*) that take the previous state and the *action* being dispatched and return the new state
+3. State mutations in your application need to be described as a pure function (known as the *reducer* or "root reducer") that takes the previous *state* and the *action* being dispatched and returns the next *state*

-### Terms:
+## Terms:

-*state*: Any - minimal representation of data in your app
+*state*: Any - minimal representation of data in your app; for anything beyond a simple counter application, this is likely going to be an object

-*action*: Object - minimal representation of the change to the app's data; at the very least, this object must contain a `type` property (preferred as string) to specify the change
+*action*: Object - minimal representation of the change to the app's data; at the very least, this object must contain a `type` property (preferably as a string, because strings are easily serializable) to specify the change

 *reducer*: (Pure) Function - pure function responsible for implementing the update logic of the application; it should declare how the next *state* is